novoalab/EpiNano/README.md

 *  Includes pre-trained m6A models base-called with *Albacore* version 2.1.7.

-* Works both with Guppy and Albacore, but the SVM predictions will be only accurate if using Albacore 2.1.7 datasets.
+* Works both with Guppy and Albacore, but the SVM predictions will be only accurate if your data has been base-called using Albacore 2.1.7.

 * If using Guppy base-called data,  EpiNano can still be used as a toolkit to extract per 5-mer base-calling 'errors' (mismatch, insertion, deletion, quality), which are a proxy of RNA modifications present in a given dataset.
 We recommend running EpiNano in paired mode, i.e. computing the features in two datasets (WT-KO) to then accurately predict the RNA modified sites (i.e. those showing largest differences in their base-calling 'error' features).